AndrewBreyen/MacServer-Documentation/docs/setup/first-time-setup.md

 # First Time Setup
 ## Users
 When first setting up the Mac, create a generic “MacMini” (or whatever type of Mac) admin user.
+Take note of the password chosen.

 This user will be logged in and serving apps/content.
 Other users will be created later, but just create this user for now.

+- Username: macmini

 ## Network
-The Mac needs to have a Static IP address for many purposes.it
+The Mac needs to have a Static IP address for many purposes.

 1. Find the Ethernet Mac Address under Apple Menu (hold ++option++) -> System Information -> Network
 2. In modem settings (192.168.0.1) -> Advanced Setup -> DHCP Reservation, enter (or choose) the MAC address and set a static IP (192.168.0.2)